How Many Spaces Should Be After a Period?

 Or, use good grammar and spell-check tools such as Grammarly, which will flag the incorrect two spaces for you.
 Our self-paced, Effective Business Writing Course provides detailed instruction including individual instructor feedback on your actual writing.

-Our online self-paced courses include individual instructor feedback on your actual writing to ensure your writing improves immediately.
+Our online and instructor-led courses include individual feedback on your actual business writing.